I teared up when the sonogram tech said the words.

 I hear all this talk about a woman’s right to choose but here’s what baffles me.
 Here’s what’s missing from the conversation.

-But when a woman uses her body to gain something she thinks she lacks- love, it is an exploitation.
+But generally speaking, it begins with a choice.
+We can say it’s consensual and it’s good and natural, and all that may be true.
+However, when a woman uses her body to gain something she thinks she lacks- love, it is an exploitation.

 Yes, sex is good.
 Of course it is.
 God created it.

 When sex is misconstrued for love, we have a serious problem.
 And friends, women can’t separate sex from love.
 They can’t separate sex from their emotions.
 And if they can, I would argue that they’ve been hardened by the muck of life to get them to that point.